CloudLabsAI-Azure/AIW-Azure-Network-Solutions/LabFiles/Provision-sample-application.md

      ![pip](https://github.com/Divyasri199/AIW-Azure-Network-Solutions/blob/prod/media/assint.png?raw=true)

-18. Navigate to the resource group hands-on-lab- and select the virtual machine VM2- from Overview tab
+18. Navigate to the resource group **hands-on-lab-<inject key="DeploymentID" enableCopy="false"/>** and select the virtual machine VM2- from Overview tab

 19. Now copy the Public IP address from the virtual machine's Overview page and paste it in new tab